Meet the SVSA Staff

 In her sixth year as the director of the Sun Valley Ski Academy, Jonna Mendes has an impressive background as an athlete and coach.
 A two-time Olympian—at the 1998 Nagano Olympic Games and 2002 Salt Lake City Olympic Games—Jonna was also a four-time National Champion (twice in downhill, twice in giant slalom) and earned a bronze medal in super-G at the 2003 Alpine World Championships in St. Moritz, Switzerland.
 Following her 2006 retirement from the U.S. Ski Team, Jonna honed her coaching skills as a U.S. Ski Team development coach from 2006-10, working with athletes at national and regional projects and competitions.
 In addition to her role as SVSA Program Director, Jonna coaches the U16s with Sun Valley Ski Education Foundation.
 Jonna’s unique perspective and experience as an elite athlete and coach is an asset to the development of our SVSA student-athletes.
 In her free time, Jonna loves chasing her son, Declan, down the mountain and camping with Declan and her husband, Will.

-Prior to joining Community School, Johnie most recently worked at the U.S. Ski & Snowboard's Center of Excellence in Park City, Utah providing strength and conditioning training for all disciplines with a focus on freestyle.
+Prior to joining the school, Johnie most recently worked at the U.S. Ski & Snowboard's Center of Excellence in Park City, Utah providing strength and conditioning training for all disciplines with a focus on freestyle.
 His experience with Olympic athletes included all aspects of athletic development, including strength, power, speed, agility, and more.
 Prior to his time with U.S. Ski & Snowboard, Johnie served as a strength and conditioning graduate assistant for Oklahoma State University Department of Athletics.

 Johnie holds a MS in health and human performance and a BS in health and education and promotion from Oklahoma State University.
 He is also an NSCA Certified Strength & Conditioning Specialist.
 In his free time, he enjoys camping, fishing, skiing, and the outdoors.